MASTERxD-2/UNISYNC_/README.md

 ```

 ### 🔐 3.
 Set Up Environment Variables
+Despite the fact that we've asked you to set up the .env file, for convenience we've provided the .env file, and make sure that is present.

 Create a file named `.env` in the root `UNISYNC_` folder, and paste the following: